 Third, I need and enjoy alone time, such as when I am reading and learning and interacting with music via dancing, etc. But too much alone time makes me feel disconnected and very, very unhappy.

 Fourth, Italy and the Italian language have been a huge source of fun, happiness, and community for me the last 15 years.
+But then, so have Chicago and the Durham-Chapel Hill area of NC.
+Wonderful people abound on this earth, and I tend to find them and dance with them.

 And finally, the greatest learning of all: I have had very little of the above sources of fun since I got married and moved overseas.
-And now comes the difficult part: Figuring out how to work back in most, if not all, of these sources of fun, happiness, and aliveness without excluding my spouse and my marriage, and without leaving the EU.
+And now comes the difficult part: Figuring out how to work back in most, if not all, of these sources of fun, happiness, and aliveness without alienating my spouse and my marriage, and without leaving the EU.

 When J and I first thought about what our marriage would look like, it contained a lot of fun-sounding things—even being in Italy a LOT together.
 We share the love for outdoor activity, for eating (which I am currently having difficulties with, actually, due to a long-term commitment to healing my gut from antibiotic use and stress and sugar addiction), good movies/stories, and planning adventures.